maheshj01/searchfield/README.md

 [![codecov](https://codecov.io/gh/maheshmnj/searchfield/graph/badge.svg?token=QHK8TGC23V)](https://codecov.io/gh/maheshmnj/searchfield)
 <a href="https://opensource.org/licenses/MIT" rel="noopener" target="_blank"><img src="https://img.shields.io/badge/license-MIT-purple.svg" alt="MIT License Badge"></a>

 A highly customizable simple and easy to use searchfield widget.
 This Widget allows you to search and select a suggestion from list of suggestions.

-Think of this widget like a dropdownButton field with an ability
+Think of this widget like a dropdownButton field with the following capabilities

-- to Search 🔍.
+Searchfield can

+- search 🔍 from a list of suggestions.
+- validate the input with custom validation logic.
-- to position and define height of each Suggestion Item
+- position and define height of each Suggestion Item
 - show suggestions of custom type (not just String)
-- lazy load the suggestions from Network with custom loading widget
+- lazy load the suggestions from Network with custom Loading widget
-- to show dynamic suggestions above or below the input field
+- show dynamic suggestions above or below the input field
-- to define max number of items visible in the viewport 📱
+- define max number of items visible in the viewport 📱
-- to filter out the suggestions with a custom logic.
+- filter out the suggestions with a custom logic.
-- to visually customize the input and the suggestions
+- visually customize the input and the suggestions
 - navigate through the suggestions using keyboard

-list of all the properties mentioned below

 ## Getting Started